Vitamin C Thickens Skin and Boosts Collagen, Study Finds

 Most people get enough vitamin C in their diets, according to Feld-Berkowitz.

-“Primary sources of Vitamin C are citrus fruits, tomatoes, potatoes, Brussels sprouts, cauliflower, broccoli, strawberries, cabbage, and spinach,” she added, pointing out that it’s very hard to get too much vitamin C, “as it passes through our kidneys when we urinate.”
+“Primary sources of vitamin C are citrus fruits, tomatoes, potatoes, Brussels sprouts, cauliflower, broccoli, strawberries, cabbage, and spinach,” she told The Epoch Times, noting that it’s very hard to get too much vitamin C, as it passes through the kidneys when we urinate.

-Vitamin C supplementation may be needed for people who are deficient due to malnutrition and or a health condition that blocks their ability to get enough of it, “such as advanced gastrointestinal disease, cancer, or prolonged poor eating,” she said.
+Vitamin C supplementation may be needed for people who are deficient because of malnutrition or a health condition that blocks their ability to get enough of it “such as advanced gastrointestinal disease, cancer, or prolonged poor eating,” she said.

 The research was funded by New Zealand kiwi grower Zespri International, which had no influence over study design, data analysis, or publication, as well as a University of Otago Research Grant.